The author is a guitarist and bassist with over 35 years of experience as a musician.

 Some people learn better with visual demonstrations, and for those guitarists, there is the Fretboard Logic I and II DVDs, which work alongside Volumes I and II.

 Note that this is a companion to the books, and intended to work with them rather than replace them.

 You can practice the guitar for the rest of your life and still be left with new things to learn.
 There is always room for improvement and fresh ideas, and better ways to look at the instrument.
-Books like Fretboard Logic bridge the gap between newbies and seasoned players, and provide solid directions for anyone wanting to improve as a guitarist.
+Books like Fretboard Logic bridge the gap between newbies and seasoned players, and are among the best ways to learn scales and chords.
+They provide solid directions for anyone wanting to improve as a guitarist.